repoze/repoze.postoffice/README.txt

 `ooo_loop_frequency` specifies the threshold frequency of incoming messages from the same user to the same queue, in messages per minute.
-When the threshold is reached by a particular user, messages from that user will be discarded for period of time in an attempt to break a possible out of office auto-reply loop.
+When the threshold is reached by a particular user, messages from that user will be marked as rejected for period of time in an attempt to break a possible out of office auto-reply loop.
 If not specified, no check is performed on frequency of incoming messages.

 `ooo_loop_headers` optionally causes loop detection to use the specified email headers as discriminators.
 If specified, these headers must match for incoming